Monitoring & Observability

 Read access requires `read:diagnostics:opentelemetry`.
 OTLP ingestion can also be protected with an API key through `OpenTelemetryDiagnosticsOptions.ApiKey`, using the `x-otlp-api-key` header by default.

-* use `Elsa.Diagnostics.StructuredLogs` and `Elsa.Diagnostics.ConsoleLogs` for host log inspection in Studio.
+* Use `Elsa.Diagnostics.StructuredLogs` and `Elsa.Diagnostics.ConsoleLogs` for host log inspection in Studio.

 ## Recommended operator flow